robinhood/faust/docs/userguide/application.rst

 An application is an *instance of the Faust library*.

-To create one in Python you need to provide a name for the application (the id), a message broker, and a driver to use for table storage:
+To create one you need to provide a name for the application (the id), a message broker, and a driver to use for table storage: